AndreaFalanti/popnas/README.md

 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
 - Tweak child CNN training hyperparameters, to make them more similar to PNAS paper.
+- Add ScheduledDropPath in local version (see FractalNet), since it was used in both PNAS and NASNet.
+- Allow the usage of flexible kernel sizes for each operation supported by the algorithm.
+- Add support for TransposeConvolution operation.

 ### Equivalent networks detection